Burlington Capital Foundation

 How does Burlington Capital Foundation spend its money?

 Burlington Capital Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Burlington Capital Foundation tax-deductible?